 The key to notion usage is showing and displaying the data you need based on the context you need it in.

 There is a lot to love about Notion.
 The best feature of Notion is linking relations between databases.
-An Actions database, explained later in this article, for ALL tasks will make it simple to display what you need to do in different scenarios**.** Once you keep all your tasks in this master database you can show which projects they are part of and include them on any page as you like.
+An Actions database, explained later in this article, for ALL tasks will make it simple to display what you need to do in different scenarios**.** Once you keep all your actions in this master database, you can show which projects they are part of and include them on any page you like.
 You can then change how to display those tasks depending on your need.

 Relations enable more feature-rich functionality than a simple embedded select or multi-select dropdown in one database.
 The power this provides is a flexible dashboard and interface for your projects and information so that you can focus on only what matters.
 You can also surface extra information to help synthesize ideas you come across.

 The point of this is to build a second brain, a knowledge management system, that helps you synthesize and relate ideas over time.
-As well as keep track of tasks related to your projects.
+As well as keep track of actions related to your projects.
 The power of this is a customized personal system you can refine and fine-tune to be a natural well-spring of creating and refining valuable content and information.